winduum/winduum-docs/docs/migrations/winduum-elements-v3.md

 ```
 :::

 Use `data-modal="false"` for a non-modal Drawer.
 The default is modal and the default placement is `left`.
-Keep the placement-specific v3 classes and scroller order from the completed Stimulus migration.
+Keep the placement-specific v3 classes and scroller order from the completed v3 migration.

 ## 6. Convert targets, actions and internal listeners